binbang12/minimalistphotography/README.md

 - How to Change Your Nickname in a Server

-If the server allows nicknames, you can set a unique name for yourself in that server.
-Click the server name in the top-left corner, and from the menu, select "Edit Server Profile".
-Under "Server Nickname", enter your new name, save it, and it will display in that server only, without affecting your username elsewhere.
-For our server, we ask that it match your username on Reddit.
+Please follow these instructions to change your discord nickname in our server (only):  Click the server name in the top left corner, from the menu select “Edit Server Profile”.
+Under “server nickname”, enter your new nickname that is the same as (or very similar to ) your username on reddit.

 ### Mod Tools Tour
 ---